 In this example, you could make 2 unhealthy DataNodes trigger a critical alert and 1 unhealthy DataNode only trigger a warning.
-Click Save when you are done editing.
+Select Save when you're done editing.

 You can also optionally configure email notifications for Ambari alerts.
 To do this, when on the Alerts tab, click the Actions button in the upper-left, then Manage Notifications.